pablo-lamtenzan/Pestilence/README.md

   ### b) Ofuscation:
  - Anti-ptrace:
- Check using ptrace function if Pestilence is run into a debuger.
+ ..Check using ptrace function if Pestilence is run into a debuger.
  - Specific process identification:
- Check if specific not allowed processes are runnig at the same time of Pestilence.
+ ..Check if specific not allowed processes are runnig at the same time of Pestilence.
  - Tracer checker:
- Check calling all needed times a deamon during the execution time if there a are a tracer tracing Pestilence
+ ..Check calling all needed times a deamon during the execution time if there a are a tracer tracing Pestilence
  - Encrypted hexdump:
- Some tracer checker and infection will be deamons.
+ ..Some tracer checker and infection will be deamons.
 The hexdump needed for create the deamons is encrypted since the begin.
 It will be decripted with the same key and IV during the execution.

 ## IV.Backdoor: